nullsp-ce/Jikaku/README.md

 > Jikaku was generated using Python scripts, with errors such as wrong furigana or redundant words fixed manually.
 There may still be some errors remaining - please report any that you find.

 ## Stats
-- 3000 kanji covered if combined with Kaishi, 2955 if standalone
+- 3000 kanji covered if combined with Kaishi, 2954 if standalone
-- 6125 cards, 6125+ kanji readings
+- 5858 cards, 5858 words, 5858+ kanji readings
 - Goes up to ~38k frequency

 ## Contact